metal-stack/metal-roles/partition/roles/alloy/README.md

 | `journal-logs`     | Scrapes the systemd journal and forwards to Loki; relabels `unit` from `__journal__systemd_unit` |
 | `syslog-logs`      | Tails `/var/log/syslog` and forwards to Loki with `job=syslog`, `partition`, and `host` labels |

+### `journal-logs` vs `syslog-logs`

+On a modern systemd host, journald is a superset of syslog. `/var/log/syslog` is written by rsyslog consuming from journald — it is a filtered, text-rendered subset of the journal.
+Enabling both snippets on the same host will ship most messages twice and produce duplicates in Loki.

+**Pick one based on what the host runs:**

+- Use `journal-logs` on hosts with systemd/journald (standard Debian/Ubuntu partition nodes and management servers).
+It covers everything syslog would, plus systemd unit stdout/stderr.
+- Use `syslog-logs` on hosts without journald (some minimal switch OS images), or where rsyslog applies custom filtering that makes `/var/log/syslog` meaningfully different from the raw journal.

 ## Adding custom snippets

 You can extend the Alloy config with your own snippets without modifying this role.